ashmckenzie/melb-devops-march-2012/slides/all.md

 * Use of build lights, CCMenu offline CI notifications

-!SLIDE bullets smbullets
+!SLIDE bullets

-# Deployment #
+# Production deployment #

-* Shared role
+* Shared / rotating role between team members
-* Deployment three to eight times a week
+* From commit to production in under 30 mins
 * Deployment is a push button affair
-* Commit to production under 30 mins
-* Sweet SSH script that uses AWS autoscale tags for host id
+* Deploy three to eight times a week
+* We deploy frequently so:
+  * Deployed code is small and easily reversible
+  * Stay as close as practical to our UAT env

+!SLIDE bullets smbullets numbers

+# Production deployment #

-* Deployment email sent with git commit log
+* Deploy sends email with git commit log
-* Deployments tagged and service description JSON dropped
+* Service description JSON dropped upon success
 * <img src="service-description.jpg" alt="Service description" />